thesofproject/sof-docs/developer_guides/uuid/index.rst

    ...
    }

-UUID Arrays Stored Section
+UUID arrays stored section
 **************************
-Only the UUID arrays for component types used in topology file are stored to the .rodata section as static data, for limited memory footprint purpose, e.g.
-19 component types * 16 Bytes/component type = 304 Bytes.
+Only the UUID arrays for component types used in the topology file are stored to the .rodata section as static data, for limited memory footprint purposees.
+For example, 19 component types * 16 Bytes/component type = 304 Bytes.

-UUID to Component Driver Mapping
+UUID to component driver mapping
 ********************************
-The firmware will use UUID byte array to match the component driver, if it is provided from the Linux driver side, otherwise, fallback to use the traditional component type for backwards-compatible behavior.
+The firmware uses a UUID byte array to match the component driver if it is provided from the Linux driver side.
+Otherwise, fallback to the traditional component type for backwards-compatible behavior.

 .. code-block:: none